Ilya Mikheyev Game Preview: Canucks vs. Kraken

-Ilya Mikheyev will be on the ice when the Vancouver Canucks and Seattle Kraken play at 10:00 PM ET on Saturday, November 18, 2023.
-Prop bets for Mikheyev are available, and we have information to help you make good calls.
+Ilya Mikheyev will be on the ice when the Vancouver Canucks and Seattle Kraken play at 10:00 PM ET on Friday, November 24, 2023.
+Prop bets for Mikheyev in that upcoming Canucks-Kraken game are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.